The lattice of varieties of monoids: Identities and related conditions

+The subvariety lattice of a semigroup variety is upper semimodular if and only if it is modular, while there is a semigroup variety whose subvariety lattice is lower semimodular but not modular; see Shevrin \textit{et~al.}\@ \cite[Subsection~11.3]{Shevrin-Vernikov-Volkov-09}.
+Analog of the latter claim for monoid varieties is true because the lattice $L(\mathbf M_9)$ is lower semimodular but not modular; see Fig.~\ref{L(M_9)}.
+We do not know whether the analog of the former claim holds true or not.

+\begin{question} Is there a monoid variety whose subvariety lattice is upper semimodular but not modular? \end{question}

-Many other restrictions to a subvariety lattice related to the subject matter of this section were considered for lattices of semigroup varieties with different degrees of success, from partial advancements to a complete description.
-These restrictions include upper and lower semidistributivity, satisfaction of other particular quasi-identities, upper and lower semimodularity and the property to have width~2; see~\cite[Section~11]{Shevrin-Vernikov-Volkov-09}.
+A number of other restrictions to a subvariety lattice related to the subject matter of this section were considered for lattices of semigroup varieties with varying degrees of success.
+These restrictions include upper and lower semidistributivity, belonging to an arbitrary given quasi-variety of modular lattices or certain other lattice quasi-varieties, and the property of having width two; see Shevrin \textit{et~al.}\@ \cite[Section~11]{Shevrin-Vernikov-Volkov-09}.
 For monoid varieties, all these restrictions have not yet been considered in the literature.